harmonix-js/docs/docs/usage/context-menus.md

 ## Context Menu Types

 In order to let your editor know which arguments are available for each context menu, you can use the `defineContextMenu` function with a generic type argument.
-In the example above, the context menu type is `'user'` and the editor knows that the context menu function receives an `interaction` argument.
+In the example above, the context menu type is `'User'` and the editor knows that the context menu function receives a user interaction argument.

-It can be `'message'` or `'user'`.
+It can be `'Message'` or `'User'`.

 ## Context Menu Options